-Kensington iPad Charge & Sync Cabinet review - simple and secure iPad charging and syncing
+Kensington Charge & Sync Cabinet for iPad full review

 As the iPad becomes ever more ubiquitous the tablet is taking over the corporate and educational world as well as our living rooms.
 Read our review of the Kensington Charge & Sync Cabinet for iPad.